-Arrange the apples onto the center of the dough in one single layer.
-They can overlap, but do not pile them on like an apple pie; leaving a 1-2 inch border around your apples for the edges.
+- Arrange the apples onto the center of the dough in one single layer.
+They can overlap, but do not pile them on like an apple pie, leaving a 1-2 inch border around.
 Fold the edges of the dough over the apples, overlapping the dough where needed.
 Press gently to seal the edges.
-Brush the crust with egg wash and sprinkle the raw sugar over the crust.
+Brush the crust with the egg wash and sprinkle the raw sugar over the crust.

-Bake until the filling is bubbly and the crust is golden brown, about 33-35 minutes.
-Allow to cool on the baking sheet for 10 minutes before drizzling on caramel and slicing and serving.
+- Bake until the filling is bubbly and the crust is golden brown, about 33-35 minutes.
+Allow to cool on the baking sheet for 10 minutes before slicing and serving.

 - Repeat baking instructions with the second dough disk and the rest of the apples to create a second galette.

-Serve with an extra hearty drizzle of caramel sauce on top!
+- Serve with a hearty drizzle of caramel sauce on top.

 - In a 3-quart stainless steel saucepan with a candy thermometer attached, combine water, sugar, and salt over medium heat.
-Stir with a fork until the syrup comes to a boil, then simmer without stirring until syrup is honey-colored, roughly 7-10 minutes, shaking and swirling as needed to ensure even caramelization.
+Stir with a fork until the syrup comes to a boil, then simmer without stirring until syrup is honey-colored, roughly 7-10 minutes, shaking and swirling as needed.
 Continue cooking until syrup is a medium amber.
 Immediately add cream (this will act up, bubbling and spitting so be careful) and reduce heat to medium-low.

 - Stirring constantly with a heat-resistant spatula, simmer until caramel is 225°F on a candy or digital thermometer, it'll take about 3 minutes.
-Transfer to a heat-resistant container, stir in vanilla extract (if using), and cool to room temperature.
+Transfer to a heat-resistant container, stir in vanilla extract, and cool to room temperature.
 Caramel will be runny while warm, but will thicken as it cools.
 Rewarm with a touch of cream over low heat in a saucepan if needed when cold.

 Make Ahead Prep: Make the crust ahead and leave in the fridge for up to 3 days.
 The apples can be sliced and prepared the morning of.
 Caramel sauce can be made up to one month ahead and kept in an airtight container in the fridge.